Swimming Pools require a building permit and development permit, in some cases.

 If there is an existing fence around your property and it meets the requirement, submit a letter of confirmation along with your application.

-To apply, fill in the Residential Construction Application form, and include all information as requested, as well as all application fees.
+Include all information as requested, as well as all application fees.

 The yard containing the swimming pool must have a fence with a minimum height of 1.8m (6 ft) and must completely enclose the swimming pool.